"Siska's Voice" stories from Lynn Connell Olenik

 The Joys of Fall Training: I started training and conditioning my sled dogs as soon as the weather would cool.
 50 degrees in August at 6 a.m.?
 I would set up the bike and start with short individual runs.
 I would transition pretty quickly to the cart and by November, we would all be watching the skies for the first signs of snow.
 There was however the 10 days of pure frustration where, in the middle of our training regime, we would be forced to stop most training because of deer hunting season.
 Running dogs on trails through the woods full of hunters was just not a good idea.
 If I timed it just right, I could get ready to run as the sun was setting and run in the dark, as shooting after the sun went down is taboo.

 The cart was fairy heavy, and using it was the safest bet for two or three dogs.
 I had a spot that had only a few miles with easy turn arounds that could be managed.
 It was on this trail, with the cart, with Dante', Lobo and Moskey that we took off in reflective vest, a head lamp and a flashlight attached to the cart.
 A cardinal rule of sledding for me was DON'T EVER LET GO.
 You may get dragged, you may end up wet, muddy or bloody, but don't lose your team!
-I almost never did and I have a few stories of some epic drag happening.
+I almost never did and I have a few stories of some epic drags happening.
 Well, this was one of those times.
-The trail, an old railroad bed, was flat and straight; you could a great distance in front of you; although, did I mention, it was dark?
+The trail, an old railroad bed, was flat and straight; you could see a great distance in front of you; although, did I mention, it was dark?
 As we started out, they were ready before I was.
 The anticipation had been building from the time we loaded the car to when we finally got to the trailhead.
 Huskies can scream like a primordial pack of wolves when they are excited but once in motion, you can barely hear their feet as they float along the surface.
 The cart however squeaks like a freight train.
 So we went from screaming, caterwauling and yowling to silence in an instance.
 Of course, as they took off, I tripped with one hand on the cart and my feet dangling behind me.
 Head lamp bobbing along, the cart squeaking and me letting loose with a list of expletives that you would only hear in a bar late on a Saturday night.
 The flashlight was bobbing away as well.
-Here is how I met the guys who was hunting and walking on the trail toward me.
+Here is how I met the guy who had been hunting and was now walking on the trail toward me.
 The dogs, barely visible, attached to the cart, dragging me swearing along running straight at this poor soul.
 He jumped off the trail and, as my friendly huskies were trained to do, they ran past him and to keep on going.
 He hollered out " do you need some help" as I slid on by.
-The slight hesitation they had given when passing the hunter gave me enough purchase to at least kneel on the platform and then get the break set, which made the squeaky contraption grind slowly to a halt.
+The slight hesitation they had given when passing the hunter gave me the opportunity to at least kneel on the platform and then get the break set, which made the squeaky contraption grind slowly to a halt.
 They could still move it but they finally got the hint that maybe Mom wants us to stop.
 He and I had a good laugh about this.
 In his mind, a pack of wild animals had taken down "something" in the woods.
 He could not figure out what the squeak and the swearing was all about until we were right on top of him.
-I made quite am impression as I was full of mud, torn pants, bloody knee and even blood on my chin.
+I made quite an impression as I was full of mud, torn pants, bloody knee and even blood on my chin.
 To say the least, I turned the team around with his help.
-Now, after running the shenanigans out of their system, the 3 trotted along at an easy pace back to the car; the picture of a well trained, amiable dog team.
+Now, after running the shenanigans out of their system, the three trotted along at an easy pace back to the car; the picture of a well trained, amiable dog team.

 In all of this, I followed the cardinal rule, I did not let go of my team.
 And I lived to mush again.
 Fall training; not for the faint of heart.